 ♦ Independent Community Bankers Association of New Mexico

 The Independent Community Bankers Association of New Mexico (ICBA/NM) has been a strong supporter of the Western States School of Banking (WSSB) for many years with generous Board participation/leadership, donations, and its strong commitment to strengthening the community banking industry through superior banking education.
 WSSB owes a tremendous debt to ICBA/NM for its amazing support and sharing of the remarkable leadership of Jerry Walker, its President and CEO, who led WSSB through a nine-year partnership from 2007 to 2015 when WSSB’s banking school program was held at New Mexico State University in Las Cruces, New Mexico.
-The WSSB Board extends unending gratitude to ICBA/NM and Jerry Walker for their contribution to the community banking industry through support of the Western States School of Banking.
+Ed Robertson, President and CEO of MyBank in Belen, New Mexico, is ICBA/NM’s representative on the WSSB Board.

 ♦ Independent Bankers of Colorado

-The Independent Bankers of Colorado (IBC) is a leader and advocate for community banking in Colorado and has served the Western States School of Banking (WSSB) since its earliest years with strong participation on the WSSB Board of Directors and generous grants.
-IBC’s outreach to community banks throughout Colorado strengthens WSSB’s presence in the Rocky Mountain Region and is making WSSB an educational force for community bankers in the western states.
-With contributions for student events and an annual Freshman Achievement Award, which grants $1,000 toward the senior tuition for the top-performing WSSB freshman from an IBC Member Bank, IBC has created friends throughout the Rocky Mountain Region and strengthened community banking in countless ways by supporting WSSB.
+The Independent Bankers of Colorado (IBC) is a leader and advocate for community banking in Colorado and has served the Western States School of Banking (WSSB) since its earliest years with strong participation on the WSSB Board of Directors.
+Barbara Walker, Executive Director, leads IBC’s outreach to community banks in Colorado and works to strengthen WSSB’s presence in the Rocky Mountain Region.
+With contributions for student events and an annual Freshman Achievement Award which grants $1,000 toward the senior tuition for the top-performing WSSB freshman from an IBC Member Bank, IBC has created friends throughout the Rocky Mountain Region and strengthens community banking in countless ways through its support of WSSB.

 ♦ New Mexico Bankers Association